 Born in Istanbul to Iranian parents, Sharif holds degrees from U.C.
 Berkeley and New York University.
 Her work has appeared in The New Republic, Poetry, The Kenyon Review, Granta, and others.
-The former managing director of the Asian American Writers’ Workshop, her work has been recognized with a “Discovery”/Boston Review Poetry Prize, and an NEA fellowship.
+The former managing director of the Asian American Writers’ Workshop, her work has been recognized with a “Discovery”/Boston Review Poetry Prize, a Stegner fellowship from Stanford, and an NEA fellowship.
 She was most recently selected to receive a 2016 Lannan Literary Fellowship and the Holmes National Poetry Prize from Princeton University.
-A former Stegner Fellow, she is currently a lecturer at Stanford University.
 Her first poetry collection, Look, published by Graywolf Press in 2016, was a finalist for the National Book Award.